MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Each time Entra ID loads a ExternalAuthenticationMethodConfiguration entry, it will verify that the prefix of the **authorization_endpoint** retrieved through OIDC Discovery using the host url matches one of the reply URLs registered to the provider identified by the AppId.
 This verification ties the AppId to the HostUrl and ensures they go together.

-### Add an external authentication method by using Miccrosoft Graph
+### Add an EAM by using Miccrosoft Graph

-To add the external authentication method, the customer admin will need the values listed in the previous section  (**ExternalAuthenticationMethodConfiguration**: Name, AppId, ClientId, and DiscoveryUrl) and will call the Microsoft Graph authentication methods policy endpoint to POST a new configuration.
+To add the EAM, the customer admin will need the values listed in the previous section  (**ExternalAuthenticationMethodConfiguration**: Name, AppId, ClientId, and DiscoveryUrl) and will call the Microsoft Graph authentication methods policy endpoint to POST a new configuration.
 Note that the user will need the Policy.ReadWrite.AuthenticationMethod permission to manage this policy.

 >[!IMPORTANT]
 >The method will be targeted to all users when created unless specific include targets are specified during creation.
 For more information about how to get group IDs so that you can specify them in the method creation, see [Groups overview](/graph/api/resources/groups-overview).

 >[!IMPORTANT]
->Users that are in scope for an external authentication method are considered MFA-capable during the initial preview.
+>Users that are in scope for an EAM are considered MFA-capable during the initial preview.
 If the user does not have other methods registered to satisfy second factor and the user is unable to use the method, for example because they have not yet registered the with the external provider, then the user will not be able to satisfy sign-ins requiring MFA.
 This includes managing the security information for the user, such as registering additional authentication methods.
 >
 > Support for registration will be added during the preview.
 When it is added, any users that have already been using the method will have to register the method with Entra ID.
 If they do not have other methods registered to satisfy MFA, the user will need to register the method on next sign-in.
 If the user has other methods, they will need to use MySignIns to register the method so that it is available to them again for satisfying MFA requirements.